hecatonheyrus/Game_Of_Life/README.md

 # Game_Of_Life
-Convey's Game of Life Golang implementtion
+Convey's Game of Life Golang implementation